MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-topics.md

 # Creating topics for your bot

 Topics define the conversation path used by your virtual agent bot.
-They can also be used as building blocks for designing the conversation path.
+You specify trigger phrases to start the conversation, and create the conversation path on the Bot Designer's design canvas.
+You can then see how the conversation path works in practice by testing it in the test bot, and continue to fine-tune the topic until you are ready to deploy it.

-When you create a bot, AI for Customer Service Virtual Agent automatically includes several system topics that help you address common situations in a conversation: A customer greeting, escalation to a live agent, the end of the conversation, a confirmed success, and a confirmed failure.
+You can also use a variety of built-in topics in your conversation path.
+AI for Customer Service Virtual Agent includes several system topics that help you address common situations -- a customer greeting, escalation to a live agent, the end of the conversation, a confirmed success, and a confirmed failure.

 In addition, the Virtual Agent environment includes industry-specific topics depending on the template you used to create your bot.
 For example, the Retail template includes topics for specifying store hours or highlighting a promotion:

    > [!div class="mx-imgBorder"]
    > ![Built-in topics](media/create-topic-1.png)